 I talked with Mary and didn’t see a problem but our conversation made her defensive.
 She felt horrified that her co-workers were discussing her.
 I decided to review her work and that’s when I discovered problems.
 Mary began to regularly make minor errors, and in her position, we can’t afford that.
 I asked another employee to check Mary’s work, which led to rumors and drama.

 First, ask Mary’s co-workers to stop discussing her.
 While it’s good they alerted you a potential problem, their continued speculation creates an uncomfortable work environment for Mary.

-Second, you or your company’s human resources professional and Mary need to have another conversation focused on the errors you’ve uncovered.
+Second, you or your company’s human resources professional and Mary need to have another conversation focused on the errors.

 Although it’s only one potential cause for the errors you’ve uncovered, if Mary self-medicates or uses opioid painkillers such as Percocet or OxyContin to handle her headaches or whiplash injury, she could easily appear fine on the surface but make errors due to drug-induced lack of focus.

 These last potential causes take you into territory that can get you into trouble as an employer.
 Please remember that you can’t ask Mary probing questions such as, “Do you think you might be overusing painkillers?”
 False accusations suggest a discriminatory basis of inquiry in violation of the ADA.
 Instead, keep your focus on work performance, and work with Mary to figure this out in a way that works for both Mary and your company.

 Lynne Curry is the author of “Beating the Workplace Bully” (AMACOM, 2016) and “Solutions” (both books are rated 4.8 out of 5 stars on Amazon.com).
 Send your questions to her at email@example.com or follow her on twitter @lynnecurry10.